-This article looks at the five most used HR analytics tools.
+This article lists the five most used HR analytics tools.
 Adopting HR analytics is a big step for many people and organizations.
 Indeed, I often get asked: “What are the best HR analytics tools to use?”

-This blog will reveal the answer.
-Here’s a list of the 5 best HR analytics tools to get started with.
+This blog will give you the answer to this question.
+Here’s a list of the 5 best HR analytics tools to use.

 HR Analytics Tools